 (Parathyroid Gland Removal—Minimally Invasive; Video-assisted Parathyroidectomy; Endoscopic Parathyroidectomy; Radio-guided Parathyroidectomy; Parathyroidectomy, Video-assisted; Parathyroidectomy, Endoscopic; Parathyroidectomy, Radio-guided)

 DefinitionA parathyroidectomy is a surgery to remove parathyroid glands.
-There are four parathyroid glands located in the neck.
+There are 4 parathyroid glands located in the neck.
 The glands make a hormone that balance the level of calcium in the blood.

 |Copyright © Nucleus Medical Media, Inc.|